Welcome to Feedback project Digital Toolkit!

 Recipients act on it to improve their future work and learning

 ABI for sustainability

 Arts based initiatives can deliver sustainable impact and benefits at individual and group levels, arts-based feedback approaches can be a part of the continuous process of learning.
 It does not mean that learners produce art work, but that the use of already existing art work (films, poems, paintings – products and processes) catalyses the motivation to reflect and refocus.
 Thus, depending on the specific goals of the learning and for the learner(s), arts based initiatives can be planned considering time, intensity and nature to directly guide learners on the learning path.

 ABI for inspiration

 Arts based initiatives allow learners to have the time and space to step back from action and provides them with inspirational resources to help them think through feedback and identify what they have to relearn, improve and refocus on.
 Arts based initiatives act as a trigger, provoking people to question the way they act.

 ABI for transformation

 Change can be understood as a disruptive moment for growth in knowledge, behaviour and/or attitude.
-Once understanding what can be improved (Step 2), learners can take a step with the gift of feedback to transform themselves, the learning, the professional practice, etc. Arts based initiatives support learners taking quicker decisions on which next step they can take; seeing things in different ways opens the possibilities of paths in order to refocus on the initial learning goals and move towards the future work and learning.
+Once understanding what can be improved (Step 2), learners can take a step with the gift of feedback to transform themselves, the learning, the professional practice, etc. Arts based initiatives support learners to help them to make quicker decisions on which next step they can take; seeing things in different ways opens the possibilities of paths in order to refocus on the initial learning goals and move towards future work and learning.

-With this toolkit don’t pretend to deliver a magical pill to transform educators and learners into feedback experts, rather we aim to deliver the inspiration and the resources to help them understand and explore the practice of feedback to improve learning experiences, engaging both educators and learners in the learning experience and grow as global citizens.
+With this toolkit we don’t pretend to deliver a magical pill to transform educators and learners into feedback experts, rather we aim to deliver the inspiration and the resources to help them understand and explore the practice of feedback to improve learning experiences, engaging both educators and learners in the learning experience and helping them to grow as global citizens.

-Let’s use it… and enjoy your teaching process!
+Let’s use it… and enjoy your arts-based feedback experiences!